Menu

 Though they’re few, there are cases of people developing mesothelioma who did not work with the material directly.
 This is called secondary or indirect exposure.
 Given how rare the diagnosis is, this is a very small group of people, but it should still be kept in mind when anyone shows the symptoms of mesothelioma.

-Other Risk Factors
+Other Mesothelioma Risk Factors

 This is an icon representing race.

-Older man weaing glasses and sweater putting his arm around young man in flannelAge
+Older man weaing glasses and sweater putting his arm around young man in flannelAge of Diagnosed Patient

 Mesothelioma rarely occurs in people under the age of 45, and almost two-thirds of patients diagnosed with the illness are 65 or older.
-While this is partly due to the long latency period that comes with exposure to asbestos, the American Cancer Society reports that the risk of developing mesothelioma may also increase with age.
+While this is partly due to the long latency period that comes with asbestos exposure, the American Cancer Society reports that the risk of developing mesothelioma may also increase with age.
 This is possibly due to how exposure harms humans.
 As the asbestos fibers settle in the mesothelium, they cause friction in the tissue and create scars.
 These scars can eventually cause mutations of healthy cells and turn them cancerous.
 As someone ages, their body isn’t able to fight back against injuries and diseases as well, so these scars may form and develop faster than they would in a younger person.

-This is an icon representing a persons biological sex.
+This is an icon representing a person's biological sex.

 Mature man and woman holding one another in front of landscapeSex